ScottyFillups/famous-quotes/README.md

 app.use('myendpoint', quoteMaker.getRouter());
 ```

 And on client-side...
-(I'm using Angular, and omitted some steps; consider it an exercise for the reader ;))
+(I'm using Angular, and omitted some steps; consider it an exercise for the reader to fill in the steps ;))
 ```js
 $http({
   method: 'GET',